Administrative hearing of William McAndrew: Allegations of misconduct by McAndrew

 When questioned under oath by Righeimer on October 6, 1927, McAndrew admitted to having removed some documents from the Chicago Board of Education's files in order to prepare his defense.
 Coath another other McAndrew foes claimed that his removal of documents was an outright indicator of guilt.
-Harry T. Baker, an executive assistant to the office of the superintendent of schools, admitted in his testimony to giving some files to McAndrew (the following day Baker would see retribution from the Chicago Board of Education by being installed principal of the city's southernmost school, Mount Greenwood, which was considered an undesirable job).
+Harry T. Baker, an executive assistant to the office of the superintendent of schools, admitted in his testimony to giving some files to McAndrew.
+The following day Baker would see retribution from the Chicago Board of Education by being installed principal of the city's southernmost school, Mount Greenwood –which was considered an undesirable job.
 It became known that anyone seen as giving McAndrew aid or comfort could see retribution from Coath.

-McAndrew critics, during the early weeks of the hearing, called McAndrew's regular refusal to answer questions (on advice of his counsel) greatly improper, as they argued he was defying superior officers (the trustees of the Chicago Board of Education) since he was still the superintendent of schools.
+During the early weeks of the hearing, McAndrew's critics criticized his regular refusal to answer questions on advice of his counsel greatly improper.
+His critics alleged that this was an act of defying superior officers (the trustees of the Chicago Board of Education) since he was still the superintendent of schools.
 Righeimer warned, "this trial board has no right to punish you for contempt, Mr. McAndrew, but it certainly will consider your conduct in refusing to give important information when the time comes to pass on your case.

 Witnesses corroborated the charges that McAndrew made out of town trips to deliver lectures.
 They also testified that, while he was on these trips, McAndrew had instructed office employees to mislead those attempted to reach him by telephone by claiming the reason he was not in the office was that he was, "out in the schools".
 Two stenographers testified that McAndrew had had them perform work on during office hours for a magazine he was editing.
 McAndrew also was accused of fraud, with several principals alleging that he had disregarded the results of examinations for high positions, and instead appointed those he personally favored.

 Even mundane attacks were leveled against McAndrew.
-One teacher spent time testifying that McAndrew had poor grammar and occasionally punctuated sentences with the exclamations such as "I betcha" and "O, Lord".
+One teacher spent time testifying that McAndrew had poor grammar and occasionally punctuated sentences with the informal exclamations such as "I betcha" and "O, Lord".